 小屯第二本殷墟文字乙編補遺 | Xiaotun Di er ben Yinxu wenzi Yibian buyi | 鍾柏生 Zhong Bosheng (1995) |

-From the linguistic aspect it is important to notice that the inscriptions are written in Chinese language and are readable and understandable if the vocabulary is known.
+From the linguistic aspect, it is essential to notice that the inscriptions are written in the Chinese language and are readable and understandable if the vocabulary is known.
 The characters are also constructed in the same patterns as those of later date, although the shape is in many cases not that of the standard characters.

 Virtually all activities of the Shang kings were recorded in the oracle bone inscriptions.
-For this reason, the inscriptions provide an insight into society, economy and politics of that time.
-It is known how members of the royal house, males and females, of the aristocracy and groups the common people were called, titles of the bureaucracy are known, as well as terms from the judicial system and the army.
-Subservient states, inimical tribes and colonies are known by their names - although not always their location is clear.
-The inscriptions contain records of tributes of such polities paid to the royal court, and what social activities the king undertook, from huntings to offerings to his ancestors.
+For this reason, the inscriptions offer insights into the society, economy, and politics of that time.
+It is known how members of the royal household, both males and females, members of the aristocracy, and groups of common people were referred to; titles of the bureaucracy are known, as well as terms from the judicial system and the army.
+Subservient states, hostile tribes, and colonies are identified by their names—although their exact locations are not always clear.
+The inscriptions include records of tributes paid by these polities to the royal court, and details of the social activities the king undertook, from hunting to offerings to his ancestors.
 Records of human sacrifices are also preserved.

-All daily activities of the king were observed by superhuman beings, either natural deities and ghosts and spirits or by the king's ancestors.
-All these had to be asked if a planned activity would be lucky or if bad luck would befell the kings and his entourage.
-Virtually the whole life of a Shang king was thus guided by prophecies derived from an oracle made previously.
+All daily activities of the king were observed by supernatural beings, whether natural deities, ghosts, spirits, or the king's ancestors.
+All these had to be consulted to determine if a planned activity would be fortunate or if bad luck would befall the king and his entourage.
+Virtually the entire life of a Shang king was thus guided by prophecies from an oracle made earlier.

-The Shang diviners told the future of sacrifices, military campaigns, tribute payments, hunting expeditions, settlement building, weather, sickness, agriculture and childbirth, that is almost every aspect of the daily routine.
-In many cases the deified ancestors of the dynasty were consulted in the simple question if a day was auspicious (ji 吉) or inauspious (xiong 凶).
+The Shang diviners predicted the future of sacrifices, military campaigns, tribute payments, hunting expeditions, settlement building, weather, sickness, agriculture, and childbirth — almost every aspect of daily life.
+In many cases, the deified ancestors of the dynasty were consulted in the simple question of whether a day was auspicious (ji 吉) or inauspicious (xiong 凶).

-The most interesting thing for our knowledge about the life and religious thought of the Shang people is that they did not only create cracks, but it is the fact that the scribes (li 吏, shi 史) of the king wrote down the result of the divination on the bones and also the outcome of the planned activity.
+The most interesting thing for our knowledge about the life and religious thought of the Shang people is that they not only created cracks, but also the fact that the scribes (li 吏, shi 史) of the king wrote down the result of the divination on the bones and also the outcome of the planned activity.

 Kings Pan Geng 盤庚 to Wu Ding 武丁 (c.
 1280-1180) |